NoamSmilovich/Automatic-Number-Plate-Recognition/README.md

 ![anpr](JPGs/anpr.jpg)
 ## Intro
 The project is an automatic number plate recognition program.
 It is made up of 3 modules:
- 1. GUI -- Responsible for the programs interface and essentially is the main module running the program.
+ 1. GUI -- Responsible for the program's interface and essentially is the main module running the program.
  2. LPD -- The module responsible for the license plate detection using image processing techniques.
- 3. OCR -- The module which interfaces with an online OCR API.
+ 3. OCR -- The module which interfaces with the online OCR API.

 This repo contains the code files of each of the modules along with license plate samples.